 The FIES-based indicators are compiled using the FIES survey module, containing 8 questions.
-Two indicators can be computed: 1.
-The proportion of the population experiencing moderate or severe food insecurity (SDG indicator 2.1.2), 2.
+Two indicators can be computed:

+- 1. The proportion of the population experiencing moderate or severe food insecurity (SDG indicator 2.1.2). - 2.
 The proportion of the population experiencing severe food insecurity.

-These data were collected by FAO through the Gallup World Poll.
-General information on the methodology can be found here: https://www.gallup.com/178667/gallup-world-poll-work.aspx.
+These data were collected by FAO through GeoPoll.
 National institutions can also collect FIES data by including the FIES survey module in nationally representative surveys.

 Microdata can be used to calculate the indicator 2.1.2 at national level.
-Instructions for computing this indicator are described in the methodological document available under the "DOCUMENTATION" tab above.
+Instructions for computing this indicator are described in the methodological document available in the documentations tab.
 Disaggregating results at sub-national level is not encouraged because estimates will suffer from substantial sampling and measurement error.